 This report is the first observation of tool use by these smart birds.
 More importantly, it’s the first known instance of any animal using tools to produce a dietary supplement.
 The fact that the parrots have alleviated their problem of beak wear is yet another bonus.
 Smart birds, indeed!

 The family of smart birds has yet another member worthy of our attention.

-The New Caledonian Crow is, as the name indicates, native to New Caledonia, a group of islands between and to the north of Australia and New Zealand.
+The New Caledonian Crow is, as the name indicates, native to New Caledonia.
+This is a group of islands between and to the north of Australia and New Zealand.
 A former colony of France, at present New Caledonia is a “special collectivity” gradually acquiring full independence from its parent.

-This crow is more moderately sized than the vasa parrot: the New Caledonian crow is about 16 inches (40 cm) in length, similar in size to the house crow but chunkier.
+This crow is more moderately sized than the vasa parrot.
+The New Caledonian crow is about 16 inches (40 cm) in length.
+It’s similar in size to the house crow but chunkier.
 In its home territory it is commonly called the “qua-qua,” a name that resembles its distinctive cry.

 The newest work shows that New Caledonian crows not only select and use tools, but they specifically fabricate the tool shapes that best serve their purposes.
 And the technology used to observe these crows in the wild is almost as fascinating as the results that were found.

 The study of New Caledonian crows was conducted by Jolyon Troscianko, a bioscientist at the University of Birmingham and Christian Rutz, a zoologist at the University of Oxford, both in UK.